IMDEANetworksWNG/MultiLoc/README.md

 # MultiLoc implementation
 Run matlab_scripts/Main.m to run the main of the MultiLoc implementation.

-Take into account that the script Main_HF.m is commented since it cleans the mmWave CSI.
-The CSI data cleaning uses GMM and we believe that every time is executed, it does not produce exactly same output.
-We recommend using the already processed mmWave data of the project.
+Take into account that the script Main_HF.m is commented since we recommend using the already processed mmWave data of the project.

 The scripts Main_LFs are also commented since the mD-track algorithm takes a considerable amount of time to get the path parameters, but feel free to execute it.